property manager

 Current Trends in the Commercial Real Estate Market

-Commercial real estate is heavily influenced by societal trends, including the economy and consumer behavior.
+Commercial real estate is heavily influenced by societal trends such as economic conditions and consumer habits.

 According to Georges Semine, Vice President at Deloitte Canada, the pandemic's effects will continue to influence commercial real estate for years to come.